ian-sobs/uscVirtualTour/README.md

 ### Prerequisites

-1. Make a copy of the ".env.example" file and change the filename of the copy to ".env" (this .env file is where you put the values of your environment variables).
+1. Make a copy of the `.env.example` file and change the filename of the copy to `.env` (this `.env` file is where you put the values of your environment variables).
-2. Set up your your environment variables in the .env file.
+2. Set up your your environment variables in the `.env` file.
 Make sure the database name in your `DATABASE_URL` matches the name of the database server you will make in the next step.
 3. Create an empty database which has the Postgis extensions (just in case we want to have geometries and geopositions in the future).
 ```
 CREATE EXTENSION postgis;